polsys/ennemi/README.md

 ## Building

-The tests depend on SciPy and pandas, so you need those installed in addition to NumPy.
+The tests depend on pandas, so you need that installed in addition.
 Additionally, `pytest` and `mypy` are required for building the project.
 All of these are installed by the "extras" syntax of `pip`.